kibs-tech/kibs-tech.github.io/short-term-contractor.md

 Full Stack Enterprise Java environments with web FE and ReactJS.

 ## Contact
-Send me an email to discuss your requirements
+If you think a short term workload relief contractor would be of help to you please send me an email
 <a href="helen@kibs-tech.co.uk">helen@kibs-tech.co.uk</a>

 <hr style='border-top:1px solid #000' />